This one pan lemon pasta is a cozy, one pan pasta with bright spring flavors that’s easy to make and even easier to eat. It’s the best of both worlds!

 It’s bright and fresh and tastes like spring, but it’s just hearty enough to warm us on these cold days.
 It’s easy to make too, which is necessary because I feel like all of Michigan is just kinda OVER IT.
 Take-out might be the first choice, but easy one pan meals are a close runner-up.

 I originally made a version of this when I bought beet and dill bratwurst at a local market.
-It was a huge gamble, considering Ben doesn’t even like beets.
 The bratwurst was bright pink before I cooked it, but I hodgepodged a meal together with the crumbled sausage and finished it off with fresh lemon, dill, and red pepper flakes.
 I loved the combinations of the flavors and I knew I had to make a version to share with you guys as soon as I could.

 More About this Lemon Pasta with Sausage

 Through sharing recipes such a homemade hamburger helper, one pan broccoli chicken alfredo, and taco pasta (more where those came from, too!), I’ve discovered that you guys love one pan pasta recipes.
 And why wouldn’t you?
 I love them too.
 Who wants to make two pans and a strainer dirty just for a good pasta dinner?

 This lemon pasta is another one of our favorites.
 It’s far from a traditional meaty red sauce like a Bolognese, but the bright flavors win my heart over.

 If you don’t have asparagus or it’s not in season, this dish is also great with mushrooms, fresh green beans, or even Brussels sprouts.